raidensakura/modmail/README.md

 ## Why hard fork?

-Several fundamental issues for the official Modmail require fixes that are backward-incompatible, hence I decided to make this fork since it's unlikely my PR will be accepted.
-As this is a pretty niche use-case, most users should probably not use this.
-As a disclaimer, **I will not be responsible for any damage caused to your Modmail instance by using my fork.** This is made public simply for the spirit of open-source software.
+Modmail has quite a few significant problems with its feature implementations, ranging from improper Discord sticker support down to suboptimal user blocking feature.
+Inevitably, fixing these fundametal issues required backward-incompatible fixes and since Modmail is rather slow on updates, I decided to turn this into a public hard fork for other user's benefits and for the spirit of FOSS.

-This is mainly maintained by [@raidensakura](https://github.com/raidensakura) and [@khakers](https://github.com/khakers).
+**Important disclaimer:** This fork is neither supported nor endorsed by the Official Modmail team. __Do not ask__ the official support team if you have issues on this forked version.
+Since most of the modifications implemented are backward-incompatible, I will not be responsible for the damage caused to your Modmail instance by using this fork.

 ## Installation